aishwaryamy/quantamind-legal-ai-agent/README.md

 products.
 The Agreement terminates with 30 days notice.

 Clause: During the Term, Company shall not compete with similar products.
+Analysis: This clause establishes a non-compete obligation during the contract term, preventing the Company from engaging in competing activities.
 ==================================================
 STATUS: SUCCESS - Prompt Engineering Method
 Simulated Metrics: